ek775/Pediatric_Pneumonia_CXR_CNN/README.md

 ## Next steps

-Create a Application for the Machine Learning model to annotate images for the radiologist to review and approve.
+Create an Application for the Machine Learning model to annotate images for the radiologist to review and approve.

 ## For More Information